Voluntary Disclosure and Personalized Pricing: How Disclosure Amplifies Competition

 \section{How Disclosure Amplifies Competition}

-Our analysis above identifies when and how consumers benefit from voluntary disclosure and personalized pricing when facing a monopolist.
-However, in many settings, consumers do not interact with only one seller but instead face a competitive market in which firms are differentiated.
-An important characteristic of each consumer then is her \emph{location}, i.e., her tastes for the products made by each firm.
-In this section, we study the degree to which voluntary disclosure and personalized pricing benefits a consumer in a model of Bertrand duopoly with horizontally differentiated products.
+In many settings, consumers do not interact with only one seller but instead face a competitive market in which firms are differentiated.
+In this section, we investigate the conditions under which voluntary disclosure and personalized pricing benefit consumers in competitive settings with differentiated products.
+Our general analysis allows for two or more firms and a general kind of product differentiation that encompasses both horizontal and vertical components.
+But for expositional clarity, we begin with the case of Bertrand duopoly with horizontally differentiated products, since this analysis elucidates all of the key economic forces.

-Our analysis identifies a new strategic force absent in a monopolistic market: a consumer can use voluntary disclosure to amplify competition between firms.
-This force is sufficiently strong that all consumer types benefit from personalized pricing even with simple evidence.
-Richer evidence generates even stronger gains, where we can use an algorithm analogous to that of \Cref{Proposition-MonopolistConsumerSegmentation} to construct equilibria.
-Our analysis formalizes the intuition, articulated by Lars Stole (quoted in \citealt{booth:2018}), that targeting and personalized pricing benefit consumers in competitive markets: \begin{quote} \emph{``A competitor can quickly undercut a targeted price.
-Once you start doing this, you'll have companies in different markets matching those prices.
-You don't have much market power.''} \end{quote}

-We proceed as follows. \Cref{Section-CompetitionEnvironment} describes the market setting. \Cref{Section-CompetitionEquilibria} constructs equilibrium segmentations with simple and rich evidence. \Cref{Section-CompetitionWelfare} compares the consumer's payoffs with those of a benchmark setting without personalized pricing.
+\Cref{Section-CompetitionEnvironment} describes the Bertrand duopoly setting with horizontal differentiation and \Cref{Section-CompetitionEquilibria} constructs equilibrium segmentations with simple and rich evidence. \Cref{Section-CompetitionWelfare} compares the consumer's payoffs with those of a benchmark setting without personalized pricing.
+These sections generalize the example of \Cref{Section-ExampleCompetition} in which the consumer's location is uniformly distributed. \Cref{Section-CompetitionMoreThanTwo} considers the general setting with $n\geq 2$ firms.